Rearranged Stochastic Heat Equation: Limiting Dynamics: Characterisation and Well-posedness

-The purpose of this section is thus to identify conditions satisfied by any weak limit that are, in the end, sufficient to prove that the weak limit (of the schemes) is in fact unique.
+The purpose of this section is thus to identify conditions satisfied by any weak limit that are, ultimately, sufficient to prove that the weak limit (of the schemes) is unique.
 This goal is reached in a series of five subsections.
 In Subsection \ref{subse:3:1}, we prove that weak limits satisfy an equation of the form \eqref{eq reflSHE}.
-In Subsection \ref{subse:3:2}, we define an integral with respect to the reflection process $(\eta_t)_{t \geq 0}$.
-The main feature of this integral is that it must be non-decreasing with respect to integrand processes valued in the cone $U^2({\mathbb S})$.
-Moreover, in Subsection \ref{subse:3:3} we establish an orthogonality property between $X$ and $\eta$ that is key to proving uniqueness of the weak limit.
-The rigorous definition of a solution to \eqref{eq reflSHE} together with the main statement of its existence and uniqueness are given in Subsection \ref{subse:3:4}, see in particular Definition \ref{def:existence} and Theorem \ref{thm:main:existence:uniqueness}.
-We end the section with a proof of the Lipschitz regularity of the flow induced by the solution in Subsection \ref{subse:3:5}.
+Subsection \ref{subse:3:2} concerns the construction of an integral with respect to the reflection process $(\eta_t)_{t \geq 0}$.
+Notably this integral is non-decreasing with respect to $U^2({\mathbb S})$-valued integrand processes.
+Moreover, in Subsection \ref{subse:3:3} we establish an orthogonality property between $X$ and $\eta$, key to proving uniqueness of the weak limit.
+The rigorous definition of a solution to \eqref{eq reflSHE} together with the main statement of its existence and uniqueness are given in Subsection \ref{subse:3:4}, see Definition \ref{def:existence} and Theorem \ref{thm:main:existence:uniqueness}.
+We end the section with a proof of the Lipschitz regularity of the flow induced by the solution in Subsection \ref{subse:3:5}. }